SpinalHDL/SpinalHDL/README.md

 ## Why not Chisel ?
 It's a real question, why SpinalHDL was implemented while there Chisel already existing from 3 years ago.
-Chisel is a big step forward compared to common HDL, but when come serious design that mix multiple clock domain, external IP, the pretty Chisel show lot of serious conception issue :
+Chisel is a big step forward compared to common HDL, but when come serious design that mix multiple clock domain and external IP (blackbox), Chisel show some serious conception issue :

 Multiple clock support is awkward :
 - Working into a single block with multiple clock is difficult, you can't define "ClockingArea", only creating a module allow it